Vielfras/israquarium/README.md

 - [X] **Use React** for building the client-side application.
 - [X] Ensure the site is responsive and adapts to various screen sizes.
 - [ ] Clean and well-organized code: remove `console.log` statements and other commented-out code snippets.
-- [ ] Adhere to coding conventions and ensure your code is readable and maintainable.
+- [X] Adhere to coding conventions and ensure your code is readable and maintainable.
-- [ ] Design is a crucial aspect: maintain a clean and attractive design that works across different devices.
+- [X] Design is a crucial aspect: maintain a clean and attractive design that works across different devices.

 ### Specific Requirements
 1. **Main Page**
-   - [ ] Create a main content display page for viewing fish data.
+   - [X] Create a main content display page for viewing fish data.
-   - [ ] Include a responsive design using a library like Bootstrap or Material Design.
+   - [X] Include a responsive design using a library like Bootstrap or Material Design.
+      - I chose to go with Tailwind.
-   - [ ] Display a list or gallery of fish with images and basic details.
+   - [X] Display a list or gallery of fish and plants with images and basic details.

 2. **Login System**
-   - [ ] Implement a login page with access to the site management interface.
+   - [X] Implement a login page with access to the site management interface.
-   - [ ] Use strong password policies and validation using regex.
+   - [X] Use strong password policies and validation using regex.

 3. **Content Management**
-   - [ ] Allow adding, editing, and deleting fish data through an admin interface.
+   - [X] Allow adding, editing, and deleting fish/plant data through an admin interface.
-   - [ ] Ensure content is stored on the server.
+   - [X] Ensure content is stored on the server.
    - [ ] Allow fish shops to add their business cards, including contact details and a brief description.

 4. **Navigation**